Every professional displayed on Counselling Directory has been independently

 My rate is £60 for a 50-minute session.

-I offer a limited number of daytime low-cost places for students and those on low income.
+I have a limited number of daytime low-cost places for trainee counsellors, students, and those on low income.

-I'm a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP).
+I'm a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP) and am guided by their ethical principles, values, and good practice standards.